neherlab/pangraph/docs/docs/tutorial/tutorial_2.md

 # The structure of Pangraph output file

-In this second part of the tutorial we will explore in more detail the content of the `json` output file produced by the `build` command.
+In this second part of the tutorial we will explore in more detail the content of the `json` output file produced by the [`build` command](../reference#pangraph-build).
 As an example, we will use snippets from the `graph.json` file that was produced in the previous section of the tutorial.

 ## The structure of `graph.json`

-As discussed in the previous tutorial section, the two main entries of pangraph output file are `paths` and `blocks`.
+As discussed in the [previous tutorial section](./tutorial_1.md#what-is-a-pangraph), the three main entries of pangraph output file are `paths`, `blocks` and `nodes`.

-- each entry in the `paths` list encodes one of the nucleotide sequences that were given as input to the `build` command, represented as a list of blocks.
+- each entry in the `paths` list encodes one of the nucleotide sequences that were given as input to the `build` command, represented as a list of nodes (i.e. particular instances of a block)
 - each entry in the `blocks` list represents an alignable set of homologous sequences.
 A block contains the consensus of all of these sequences, together with information to reconstruct the full alignment.
+Each entry in the alignment is represented by a `node`.
+- the `nodes` list represents the connection between blocks and paths.
+Each node entry contains information on which block and path the node is assigned to.

-We will explore each of these two categories separately.
+We will explore each of these categories separately.

 ## Paths